kasrafallah/Statistics-and-probability-in-engineering/README.md

 you could find codes and read me in [above folder](https://github.com/kasrafallah/Statistics-and-probability-in-engineering/tree/main/project)

 #### assingment's
-all of them are in above folder
+you could find all of them are in above folder